connectedness & Relatedness

 measure your own level of connectedness and relatedness

-The Life Engineering Identity Assessment and Personal Energy Profile allow you to quickly measure your own degree of connectedness and relatedness.
+The Life Engineering Personality Assessment and Personal Energy Profile allow you to quickly measure your own degree of connectedness and relatedness.